-Mission psychology is planning a partial re-opening of our office beginning July 1.
+Mission psychology is open.
 While we intend to continue to offer video services as much as possible, we will meet with patients in person when they require in-person services.
 We will take precautions to reduce the risk of virus transmission.
 However, we cannot guarantee that you will not be exposed to the COVID-19 virus.
 You assume all risks by coming into the office.

 Employees will be screened at the beginning of each day and leave if they have new or worsening signs of symptoms of possible COVID-19 and may not return until they are tested and medically cleared.
 Mission Psychology will pay for testing.
 Any employee diagnosed with COVID-19 will not be allowed to return to work until at least 3 days after recovery.
 Employees are required to wear cloth masks while on site.

 Rooms will be cleaned and disinfected daily.